 Community & charitable giving:

-MagicLinen supports several local charities and is known to drive new social initiatives.
+MagicLinen supports a number of local charities and is known to drive new social initiatives.

 Materials: